 - Fill up the memory on one node by creating a rogue memory hog

-- Fill up one of the HANA data volume by populating a table with dummy data
+- Fill up one of the HANA data volumes by populating a table with dummy data

 Please plan your operational readiness for SAP HANA adequately!

-What's been your experience in effort, time, cost associated with getting SAP HANA production ready?
+What's been your experience in the effort, time, and cost associated with getting SAP HANA production ready?